owenplanchart/ESP32-Chandelier/README.md

 # ESP32-Chandelier
 ESP32 Chandelier

+// This project uses an ESP32 Huzzah board to control a drone balloon with an LED strip and a BNO055 sensor to monitor rotation.
+It connects to Unity via OSC.

+September 2020

 // OSC IMU
 // Nathan Adams / Atau Tanaka - Goldsmiths, University of London
 // 2020